thenmozhi-krishnan/Infosys-Responsible-AI-Toolkit/responsible-ai-safety/README.md

     SAFETY_COFIG="${safetycofig}" # [Mandatory]* set value as '{"drawings":0.5,"hentai":0.25,"neutral":0.5,"porn":0.25,"sexy":0.25}' if not connect with admin module otherwise config this  value     through admin module.
     IMAGEGEN_IP="${imagegenapi}"  # Need image generation api for genearting image from text.
 [Mandatory]* for Running 'api/v1/safety/profanity/imageGenerate' has dependency on ModerationModels module.
     ADMIN_CONNECTION="${adminconnection}" # [Mandatory]* False if do not want to connect with Admin module, otherwise True.
-    TELEMETRY_FLAG="${telemetryflag}"   # [Mandatory]* False if do not want to connect with telemetry. otherwise True.
+    TELEMETRY_FLAG="${telemetryflag}"   # [Mandatory]* False if do not want to connect with telemetry.
    ```

     *TELE_FLAG is made true only if user wants to request the response in telemetry.
 Otherwise for the normal flow it can be set as False.
-    For Telemetry setup, refer this link [responsible-ai-telemetry](https://github.com/Infosys-AI-Cloud-MMS/responsible-ai-telemetry)
+    For Telemetry setup, refer this link responsible-ai-telemetry

     **Admin Module is the supporting module which is used for configuring the main module.
 User can create recognizer,custome templates, configure Thresholds and map it to created account and portfolio.